wso2-attic/choreo-examples/ipaas/micro-integrator/JMS-consumer-and-producer/README.md

 - The JMS connection URL is configured to read from an environment variable.
 Therefore, configure the `JMS_PROVIDER_URL` as a variable, for example: `JMS_PROVIDER_URL=tcp://<hostname or public IP>:61616`.

 ## Testing

-- Once done go to the ActiveMQ web console or to a JMS client to send message to `SimpleStockQuoteServiceSource`
-- This service will listen messages on `SimpleStockQuoteServiceSource` and send them to `SimpleStockQuoteService` queue.
+Once you have completed the setup, you can go to the ActiveMQ web console or use a JMS client to send a message to the `SimpleStockQuoteServiceSource` queue.
+This service will listen to messages on `SimpleStockQuoteServiceSource` and send them to `SimpleStockQuoteService` queue